UKPLab/f1000rd/README.md

 This is the official repository for the paper _"Revise and Resubmit: An Intertextual Model of Text-based Collaboration in Peer Review"_.

-The data and the code will appear here soon, **watch / star** the repo to get the updates!
+The data and the code will appear here soon, watch / star the repo to get the updates, or just check in a while!

 In the meantime, have a look at our preprint: https://arxiv.org/abs/2204.10805.